intel/stacks/mers/mers.rst

       If you are on a network with outbound proxies, you will need to configure set environment variables with the proxy server.
-      Refer to the documentation on :ref:`proxy` for detailed steps.
+      Refer to the documentation on `proxy`_ configuration for detailed steps.

       On Clear Linux OS systems you will need the *python-extras* bundle.
       Use :command:`sudo swupd bundle-add python-extras` for the downloader script to work.